-In this tutorial, we will learn to install C in Windows, Mac, and Linux.
+In this tutorial, we will learn how to install GCC in Windows 10, Mac, and Linux.

 Install C on Windows

 We will use an open-source Integrated Development environment named Code::Blocks which bundles a compiler (named gcc offered by Free Software Foundation GNU), editor and debugger in a neat package.